mariolagos/dc-simulator/doc/README_utv.md

+# README_utv (Developer Documentation)

+This document provides developer-oriented stories describing the architecture and functionality of **dcSimulator**.
+Each story captures a coherent part of the system.
+_All original content is preserved, reorganized and expanded._

+---

+## Story 1: Simulation Loop

+The simulation loop orchestrates the execution of the system.
+Actors, scheduling, message flow, and state transitions are described here.

 # README_utv.md – Development and Architecture Guide

 This document provides implementation-specific guidance for developers working on the simulator's internals.
 It covers the Akka actor system, message handling, component lifecycles, and operational checklists for commits and documentation hygiene.